Tinformant/Leet/Tree/README.md

 https://stackoverflow.com/questions/5471731/in-order-successor-in-binary-search-tree

 ## TODO
 * 124 Binary Tree Maximum Path Sum
 * 129 Sum Root to Leaf Numbers
-* 637 Average of Levels in Binary Tree
 * 437 Path Sum III
-* 230 Kth Smallest Element in a BST
 * 235 Lowest Common Ancestor of a Binary Search Tree
 * 236 Lowest Common Ancestor of a Binary Tree
 * 450 Delete Node in a BST